Tamela wrote asking for help with a Danish poem her father recited. Here’s her email:

 Thanks in advance!

 This article was posted on Wednesday, March 26th, 2014 at 12:01 pm and is filed under Countries & Cultures, Danish, Danish Nursery Rhymes, Denmark, Languages, Nursery Rhymes, Poems, Poetry, Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 6 Responses to “Can Anyone Help with a Danish Poem with "Sipsipanipsip seerum sip" in it?”